Join for Free

 The 25% Part of Your Plate

-A common misconception about the 25% part of the plate is that foods in this area are “bad” foods.
+A common misconception about the 25% zone is that foods in this area are “bad.”
 At Full Plate Living, there is no such thing as bad or forbidden foods.
-We understand that food has special meanings and memories, that each of us prefer various flavors, textures and aromas when it comes to food.
-And lastly, that based on where we live, our culture attaches some foods to special life events.
+We understand that food has special meanings and memories, that each of us prefers various flavors, textures, and aromas when it comes to food, and that, based on where we live, our culture attaches some foods to special life events.

 To reach the goal of enjoying a healthy, high-fiber diet, it is wise to make the healthiest 25% plate choices as often as possible.

 Below are common foods put on the 25% of the plate.
-Some are healthy choices and some are not so healthy.
+Some are healthy choices, and some are not so healthy.
 As we said, there are no forbidden foods, but if you want to maximize your health, consider choosing the healthiest 25% choices.

 Remember, the 25% plate foods are foods that do not naturally contain both fiber and water.